Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Especially if the bowl surface finishing is not of a high-quality glaze.
-The micro crannies on the bowl surface allow microorganisms to anchor and breed in no time.
+The micro notches on the bowl surface allow microorganisms to anchor and breed in no time.
 That leads to biofilm being formed quickly.

 A biofilm grows after just a few hours with any germ, even normal flora, which can allow household pathogens to survive even with chlorine tablets in the water.
 So scrub that bowl with soap, disinfectant, and a brush once a week. – WebMD

-With Shine, you don’t have to do the weekly scrubbing and brushing.
-The electrolyzed water prevents the formation of biofilm.
-With every flush, the bowl will be sprayed with the electro-activated water immediately.
+With Shine, you don't have to do the weekly scrubbing and brushing.
+The Shine electrolyzed water prevents the formation of biofilm.
+With every flush, the bowl will be sprayed with electro-activated water immediately.
 And between flushes, if you have scheduled the cleaning when nobody is using the facility.

 What Other Benefits Does Shine Provides?

 Instead, it actually helps to keep your water closet working with minimal downtime.
-If there’s any trouble with your crapper, it is usually due to a clog trapway or pipe, or wear and tear parts like the flush valve and gasket.
+If there's any trouble with your crapper, it is usually due to a clog trapway or pipe or wear and tear parts like the flush valve and gasket.

-Shine notifies you in realtime when it senses water leakage or overflow in the toilet.
+Shine notifies you in real time when it senses water leakage or overflow in the toilet.
 So you can react right away by shutting off the water supply.
 Otherwise, it can be hours or even days later before you discover the problem.